-Between now and the November 2016 election, we want to hear why you feel Voting Counts!
+We want to hear why you feel Voting Counts!
 Come into any Sno-Isle Library to take part, or download a Voting Counts sign here.
 Write down why you believe Voting Counts, or something important to you that is impacted by voting.
 Get a friend or library staff member to take your photo (selfies are a-ok, too).
 Share with @snoisleteens on social media with the hashtags #votingcounts #youcount, or send to email@example.com.
 Our favorites will be featured right here on the Ready to Vote page and shared on Facebook.

 What else can you do?

 - Encourage your friends and family to register

 - Make registering to vote part of your 18th birthday celebration.

 - Organize a voter registration drive with Rock the Vote.

 - Volunteer with the League of Women Voters of Whidbey Island or League of Women Voters of Snohomish County.

 - Ballotpedia is great non-partisan website to get started with!